By Essie Wambui ___________

 President Obama’s last surviving grandparent, whom he fondly refers to as “Granny” in his memoir Dreams from My Father, tells me she never herself went to school.
 Mama Sarah, who was a stepmother to the president’s father, Obama Sr. says she raised the elder Obama since he was 9 years old.

 “In those days, when I was born,” she reminisces, “It was very hard for girls to get an education.
-Only boys were allowed to go to school, and that is why I’ve always pushed to get children within my family and community through school”.
-She says.
+Only boys were allowed to go to school, and that is why I’ve always pushed to get children within my family and community through school.”

-For longer conversation, Mama Sarah spoke in her native Luo, while Dr. Kenneth Kambona, a development consultant based in Nairobi served as interpreter.
-Dr Kambona is currently working to define the strategy for Mama Sarah’s SOWO programs.
+Mama Sarah switches from Swahili to her native Luo, which Dr. Kenneth Kambona, a development consultant based in Nairobi interprets.
+Dr Kambona is currently working to define strategy for Mama Sarah’s SOWO programs.

 “She says that since HIV/AIDS has affected many families in Kenya and Africa, she urges Kenyans in Canada and elsewhere to be keen in their support efforts to alleviate the need.”
-He interprets.
+Kambona echos.

 Over the years, Mama Sarah Obama has been at the forefront of championing the plight of orphans, the girl-child and widows, for which she has won various international awards including UN Women Education Award in 2014.